 Remember remember the days of November, and every November to date.
 What happens here, now, has repercussions.
 It’s recorded for posterity, to be revisited and examined by those who will succeed us.

-Like some fool once said, ‘Make sure what you do is something you can be proud of, something the next generations will look back at and say, Good job!’
+Like a fool once said, ‘Make sure what you do is something you can be proud of, something the next generations will look back at and say, Good job!’

 Sadly, not everything is, or can be, good and commendable.
 Life is not always fine.
 Life is ugly and convoluted, and so are many of its records and chronicles, pockmarked with shortfalls and failures, moments riddled with shame and myopia and recycled error; homicide and suicide; atavism and regression.

 This, for example.
 The North Dakota pipeline and the confrontation at Standing Rock, so eloquently captured in this image.
 One day people will be looking back at this image, at us and the world we represent, asking themselves, What the hell was wrong with those people?
 What crawled up their backsides and made them go apeshit killer ant on each other?

 What the hell’s wrong with today’s world, is the question, and how did we let ourselves get into such a fine mess?
 What the hell is driving it?

 is everything done for a few dollars more?

 For a few more conveniences?

 The answer is much simpler, and yet complex.
 It’s all systemic and integrated.
 Just like any system of operations, our way of life, our paradigm, if you will, contains a self-fulfilling element that prescribes actions like this.
 The catastrophe is inbuilt and derivative, and usually driven by smarts — the misguided kind of smarts.
-From the dumb-ass engineer whose sharp brain dictates that the pipeline has to pass through this land because it’s the easiest and most logical model to build, to the dumb-ass executive who greenlights the project despite his or her topnotch education, hirs or her clear understanding of how life is not just sterile numbers on a spreadsheet, yet the plan makes some kind of financial sense, so he or she greenlights it anyway.
+From the dumb-ass engineer whose sharp brain dictates that the pipeline has to pass through this land because it’s the easiest and most logical model to build, to the dumb-ass executive who greenlights the project despite his or her topnotch education, his or her clear understanding of how life is not just sterile numbers on a spreadsheet, yet the plan makes financial sense so he or she greenlights it anyway.